Coniston Cricket Pavilion, Cumbria

 We propose to move the pavilion further up the ground so it overlooks the green, so that it makes best use of the sun path, and so that on arrival one sees the pavilion nestling under the dominant Coniston Fells.

 When not in use the Coniston Cricket Pavilion goes in to hibernation – sliding screens and folding panels lock the structure down to protect the building.
-When in use the screens slide apart to reveal a social space with uninterrupted views of the green, scoreboards, changing rooms and so on.
+When in use the screens slide apart to reveal a social space with uninterrupted views of the green, scoreboards and changing rooms.

-For a second use, a space set up to cater for nearly 30 people during games would seemingly be most suitable for groups of people to use.
-For that reason we are proposing that the changing rooms can transform into a dormitory that could sleep 11 people each.
-The list of potential uses could be endless – winter climbers, yoga retreats, school outings, birthday parties, meetings, presentations, talks, friends and family on holiday, cookery retreats, Scout trips, camping barns, etc.
+The space would be set up to cater for nearly 30 people and would see the changing rooms being transformed into a dormitory that could sleep 11 people each.
+This would enable the Pavilion to be used for other local events such as yoga retreats, school outings, birthday parties, meetings, presentations, talks or friends and family on holiday.

 Client: Coniston Cricket Club with Grizedale Arta